Braves vs. Reds Player Props Betting Odds

 Albies Stats

-- Albies enters this game looking to extend his four-game hit streak.
-In his last five games he is batting .292 with a double, two home runs, a walk and six RBI.
+- Albies has picked up at least one hit in five straight games.
+During his last five outings he is batting .333 with a double, two home runs, two walks and six RBI.

 Albies Recent Games